xavsant/fly_analysis/README.md

 - In words, if the fly is negative (cheap) and we believe that the middle month will outperform the wings, buy the fly (long the middle month)
 - In values, if we believe that the fly will increase in value ($ x_{t+1} > x_t $), buy the fly

+It's important to figure out when to enter and exit the trade! (refer to [analysis.py](https://github.com/xavsant/fly_analysis/blob/main/analysis.py))

 ## Fly vs Outright Long/Short Month
 ### 1. Isolate relative value
 - If you successfully take a position on a month, it's harder to see whether it's because the middle month outperformed/underperformed or because of flat price moves